raphaelreme/boomgame/README.md

 ```bash
 $ bash build.sh  # Will run pyinstaller and packaged the result in a .deb
 ```

-## Story
-It’s happened again.
-The Earth is facing a new alien threat and who’s called to save our beloved planet?
-You guessed!

-The aliens have the capability of transform themselves in all sort of deadly creatures.
-Basically, they act like parasites, attacking humans, animals and even machines and turning them into lethal killers.

-Your mission is to penetrate 8 alien infested areas, each one divided in 10 sub-zones, eliminate all enemies using your bombs and finally kick the Big Alien Boss back to where he came from.

 ## BUGS and missing features